-- 11.1 The school will take all reasonable measures to ensure the safety and wellbeing of all pupils and staff and this includes protection from bullying.
+- 12.1 The School will take all reasonable measures to ensure the safety and wellbeing of all pupils and staff and this includes protection from bullying.
+The School has a separate Anti-Bullying Policy which should be read in conjunction with this policy.
 Bullying is defined as the repetitive, intentional harming of one person or group by another person or group, where the relationship involves an imbalance of power.
-This can include emotional, physical, racial, sexual, verbal (direct or indirect) and cyber-bullying. - 11.2 The School wants to make sure that all pupils feel safe in the school and are accepted into the School community.
-The School's ethos is one of inclusion and equality; bullying of any kind is regarded as a serious breach of this behaviour policy and will not be tolerated. - 11.3 Bullying can be verbal or physical, by person or by electronic, on-line or written means and can be directed at both staff and pupils.
-The School practices a preventative strategy to reduce the chances of bullying, and the anti-bullying policy is instilled in the School's curriculum, through the active development of pupils' social, emotional and behavioural skills, assemblies and is embedded in daily school life.
-It is made very clear to pupils what is expected of them in terms of respecting their peers, members of the public, and staff, and any intentional breach of this will result in disciplinary action. - 11.4 If an allegation of bullying does come up, the school will: - take it seriously - investigate as quickly as possible to establish the facts - record and report the incident; depending on how serious the case is, it may be reported to the Headteacher - provide support and reassurance to the victim - make it clear to the 'bully' that this behaviour will not be tolerated.
+This can include emotional, physical, racial, sexual, verbal (direct or indirect) and cyber-bullying. - 12.2 The School wants to make sure that all pupils feel safe in the school and are accepted into the School community.
+The School's ethos is one of inclusion and equality; bullying of any kind is regarded as a serious breach of this behaviour policy and will not be tolerated. - 12.3 Bullying can be verbal or physical, by person or by electronic, on-line or written means and can be directed at both staff and pupils.
+The School practices a preventative strategy to reduce the chances of bullying, and the School's anti-bullying strategy is instilled in the School's curriculum, through the active development of pupils' social, emotional and behavioural skills, assemblies and is embedded in daily school life.
+It is made very clear to pupils what is expected of them in terms of respecting their peers, members of the public, and staff, and any intentional breach of this will result in disciplinary action. - 12.4 If an allegation of bullying does come up, the school will: - take it seriously; - investigate as quickly as possible to establish the facts; - record and report the incident; depending on how serious the case is, it may be reported to the Head Teacher; - provide support and reassurance to the victim; - make it clear to the 'bully' that this behaviour will not be tolerated.
 If there is a group of people involved, they will be spoken to individually and as a whole group.
-It is important that children who have harmed another, either physically or emotionally, redress their actions, and staff will make sure that they understand what they have done and the impact of their actions - discuss the matter with both parties, bring them together and insist on the perpetrator seeing the other person's point of view; sometimes the no blame approach is used, sometimes negotiation and sometimes sanctions
+It is important that children who have harmed another, either physically or emotionally, redress their actions, and staff will make sure that they understand what they have done and the impact of their actions; - discuss the matter with both parties, bring them together and insist on the perpetrator seeing the other person's point of view; sometimes the no blame approach is used, sometimes negotiation and sometimes sanctions;

-- ensure that if a sanction is used, it will correlate to the seriousness of the incident and the 'bully' will be told why it is being used - consider whether exclusion is appropriate in light of the circumstances. - 11.5 The School believes pupils should be able to enjoy using social media in a safe environment but recognises that there are inherent threats in using social media which could harm the welfare of pupils and staff at its academies.
+- ensure that if a sanction is used, it will correlate to the seriousness of the incident and the 'bully' will be told why it is being used; - consider whether suspension or exclusion is appropriate in light of the circumstances. - 12.5 The School believes pupils should be able to enjoy using social media in a safe environment but recognises that there are inherent threats in using social media which could harm the welfare of pupils and staff at its academies.
 Where a member of staff has reasonable grounds to suspect that a pupil is using social media in an inappropriate way, which could cause harm to another person in the School community, the member of staff should report this to a member of the school's Senior Leadership Team.
 Following any such report an investigation will follow during which an authorised member of staff may ask that the pupil gives them access to their social media account.
 In the event that the pupil refuses to cooperate and will not give access to an authorised member of staff during an investigation this could lead to an adverse decision taken against the pupil.

-12 Child-on-Child Abuse
+13 Child-on-Child Abuse